peppial/system-design-questions/README.md

 - **D. Streaming directly from origin servers using multi-threading**
   - ❌ May improve speed but doesn't solve **latency** or **scalability** across global regions.

----

-Would you like a diagram showing how a CDN-based video delivery system works?

 </p>
 </details>